Tax revenue statistics

 Reporting of data to Eurostat

 Data are collected by Eurostat on the basis of the European system of national and regional accounts (ESA 2010) transmission programme: table 9, 'Detailed tax and social contributions receipts by type and receiving subsector'.
 The legal requirement for transmission of data by EU Member States is 9 months after the end of the calendar year.
-The data in this publication mainly corresponds to the end-September 2016 transmissions, with a number of countries having updated their data since.
+The data in this publication mainly corresponds to the end-September 2016 transmissions, with two countries (DK and SE) having updated their data since.

-In all cases, the data are consistent with the ESA table 2 'main aggregates of general government' data released on 21 October 2016 or subsequent updates of ESA table 2 (updated by DK and SE).
+In all cases, the data are consistent with the ESA table 2 'main aggregates of general government' data released on 23 October 2017 or subsequent updates of ESA table 2 (updated by DK and SE).
 The GDP used corresponds to the GDP delivered in the context of EDP notifications coincident with the transmissions of ESA table 2 and 9.
 For DK and SE updated GDP is used consistently with the update of table 2 and 9 data.

 This data is published in the Eurostat online database Eurobase.
 In addition, Eurostat publishes revenue and economic function data for individual taxes (the National Tax Lists or NTL) delivered by Member States as well as Iceland, Norway and Serbia alongside the aggregated tax revenue data under the ESA2010 transmission programme.